 Medications, including antidepressants, can be prescribed to help manage mood problems in people suffering from anorexia.
 Medications are effective for some people while others may relapse.
 A combined approach of medications along with psychotherapy tends to be most effective.

-Bulimia is characterized by episodes of binging and purging.
+Bulimia nervosa is characterized by episodes of binging and purging.
 Purging is commonly self-induced vomiting, but it can also include the misuse of diet pills, laxatives, diuretics, or excessive exercise.
 Up to 90% of those affected are female, and the condition often develops in teens and young adults.
 Factors thought to be involved in bulimia include life stresses, biological factors, and societal pressure to be thin.
 Treatment can help.

 For a person with bulimia, binging and purging can occur many times in one day or a few times a week.
 Purging may involve self-induced vomiting, laxatives, or excessive exercise.
-The binging is associated with a feeling of loss of control, and sufferers may try to hide the behaviors.
+The bingeing is associated with a feeling of loss of control, and sufferers may try to hide the behaviors.

 In contrast to anorexia, those with bulimia are usually of normal weight or slightly overweight.
 They have an intense fear of gaining weight and may have a distorted body image, believing they are very overweight.

-The cycle of binging and purging is associated with an attempt to control negative thoughts in many people.
+The cycle of bingeing and purging is associated with an attempt to control negative thoughts in many people.
 They may experience depression or anxiety.
 Others may struggle with substance abuse.
 Other symptoms can include mood changes and withdrawal from loved ones.

 If you suspect a loved one may have an eating disorder, talk to them respectfully about your worries.
 Don't make them feel guilty or blame them.
 Encourage the person to seek help and let them know you support.

-As with other eating disorders, the most successful treatment for bulimia involves a combination of approaches including psychotherapy, nutrition counseling, and antidepressant medications if necessary.
+As with other eating disorders, the most successful treatment for bulimia involves a combination of approaches including psychotherapy, nutrition counseling, and antidepressant medications, if necessary.
 Antidepressant medications have been shown to be successful at helping to break the binge-purge cycle and prevent relapse.